 The dividend capture strategy for KLA Corporation is simple in concept but often hard to perform successfully.
 The plan aims to earn or capture KLA Corporation’s dividend by holding it for the least amount of time possible, which can be as short as a single day in many cases.

-To execute the strategy, an investor must purchase the stock before the date of record and then hold the stock until the ex-dividend date.
-So what is the date of record and the ex-dividend date?
+To execute the strategy, an investor must purchase the stock after the dividend declaration but before the ex-dividend date and then hold the stock until the ex-dividend date.
+So what are the date of record and the ex-dividend date?
 Good questions.

-- Date of record: The date of record is the day that KLA Corporation’s stock agent determines who is eligible for the dividend.
-The only requirement to earn the dividend is to own the stock at the end of trading on this day.
+- Date of record: The date of record is when KLA Corporation’s stock agent determines who is eligible for the dividend.
+The only requirement to earn the dividend is to own the stock at the end of trading on the day before the ex-dividend date.
 The date of record is not a secret, either; it is well-telegraphed by the company and announced with the dividend in the dividend declaration.

-- The ex-dividend date: The ex-dividend date is the day after the record date.
-If you don’t want to hold KLA Corporation stock, this is the first day to sell, but there is a risk.
-The price of KLAC stock tends to fall by the dividend amount on the day after the date of record.
-This is because the dividend has been priced into the stock by other hopeful investors looking to cash in.
+- The ex-dividend date: The ex-dividend date is the day before the record date.
+If you don’t want to hold KLA Corporation stock for long, this is the first day to sell, but there is a risk.
+The price of KLAC stock tends to fall by the dividend amount on the ex-dividend day because the dividend has been priced into the stock by other hopeful investors looking to cash in.